-Moving to more recent development versions of the model (green and blue lines), however, reveals a reduction in the mean age by $\sim 1$ year over both southern and northern high extratropical latitudes, or a decrease of $\sim 20\text{--}30\%$ relative to the MERRA-2 constrained simulation and the observations.
-As discussed earlier, the green line refers to the CCMI Phase 2 model version, whereas the blue line refers to GEOS-IT.
+Moving to more recent development versions of the model (green and blue lines), however, reveals a reduction in the mean age by $\sim 1$ year over both southern and northern high extratropical latitudes, or a decrease of $\sim 20\text{-}30\%$ relative to the MERRA-2 constrained simulation and the observations.
+As discussed earlier, the green line refers to the CCMI Phase 2 model version, whereas the blue line refers to the GEOS-IT Version 5.29.4 dating from October 19, 2022 (hereafter simply "GEOS-IT").
 Note that this decrease in the climatological age in both model versions far exceeds the (internal) variations in mean age that occur interannually (vertical bars on solid lines).

 Since MERRA-2, numerous updates have been introduced in to the GEOS model.
-This includes replacing the Chou Suarez (Chou & Suarez, 1994) and Chou (Chou, 1990, 1992) radiation codes with the Rapid Radiative Transfer Model for GCMS (RRTMG; Iacono et al. (2008), which impacts the stratosphere; the introduction of the Grell-Freitas deep-convection code (Grell and Freitas (2014); Freitas et al. (2018)), which has a minimal impact on this study; and upgrades to the vertical remapping option from that used in MERRA-2 (hereafter denoted as GMAO FV3 Cubic) to the current updated GDFL remapping option (hereafter denoted as GFDL FV3 Cubic).
-Note that both MERRA-2 and current systems use the GFDL FV3 dynamical core (Lin et al., 2017), but differ in terms of this remapping option.
+This includes replacing the Chou Suarez (Chou & Suarez, 1994) and Chou (Chou, 1990, 1992) radiation codes with the Rapid Radiative Transfer Model for GCMS (RRTMG; Iacono et al. (2008), which impacts the stratosphere; the introduction of the Grell-Freitas deep-convection code (Grell and Freitas (2014); Freitas et al. (2018)), which has a minimal impact on this study; and the upgrade from the GMAO FV core of Lin (2004) to the GFDL FV3 dynamical core (Lin et al., 2017).

-As we show in Section 3, the latter transition from the remapping scheme used in MERRA-2 (GMAO FV3) to the scheme used in the current GFDL FV3 core has the largest impact on the simulated age-of-air values.
-This degradation in simulated transport within the current GFDL FV3 core primarily reflects differences in the implementation of the remapping algorithm, which is used to vertically interpolate individual material surfaces after each horizontal advection step back to the model's reference Eulerian coordinate.
-In its implementation in MERRA-2 within the GMAO FV3 core (Table 1), this remapping involves 1) fitting piecewise parabolic (hereafter PPM) functions to input layer-mean values of U, V, Q and tracers; 2) calculating PPM functions to output layer edges; 3) integrating PPM functions between output layer edges to produce new layer-mean values of U, V, Q and tracers; 4) calculating total energy (TE) at input mid-layer pressures; 5) calculating TE at output mid-layer pressures using cubic interpolation and applying an a-posteriori integral conservation; and, finally, 6) remapping temperatures from total energy via $T = (TE - K - \Phi)/C_p$ .
-Here $T, U, V, Q, C_p, K$ and $\Phi$ correspond to temperature, zonal wind, meridional wind, specific humidity, specific heat capacity and kinetic and potential energy, respectively.
+As we show in Section 3, the latter transition from the GMAO FV to the GFDL FV3 core has the largest impact on the simulated age-of-air values.
+This degradation in simulated transport within the GFDL FV3 core primarily reflects differences in the implementation of the remapping algorithm, which is used to vertically interpolate individual material surfaces after each horizontal advection step back to the model's reference Eulerian coordinate.
+In its implementation in MERRA-2 within the GMAO FV core (Table 1), this remapping involves 1) fitting piecewise parabolic (hereafter PPM) functions to input layer-mean values of U, V, Q and tracers; 2) calculating PPM functions to output layer edges; 3) integrating PPM functions between output layer edges to produce new layer-mean values of U, V, Q and tracers; 4) calculating total energy (TE) at input mid-layer pressures; 5) calculating TE at output mid-layer pressures using cubic interpolation and applying an a-posteriori integral conservation; and, finally, 6) remapping temperatures from total energy via $T = (TE - K - \Phi)/C_p$ .
+Here T, U, V, Q, $C_p$ , K and $\Phi$ correspond to temperature, zonal wind, meridional wind, specific humidity, specific heat capacity and kinetic and potential energy, respectively.